GVR Report cover 3D Printed Surgical Models Market Size, Share & Trends Report

 Key Companies & Market Share Insights

 The presence of numerous domestic and foreign competitors reflects the intense competition in the market.
-In 2020, Stratasys Ltd., 3D Systems Inc., Materialise, and Formlabs was the major industry participants.
+In 2020, Stratasys Ltd., 3D Systems Inc., Materialise, and Formlabs were the major industry participants.
 The development of new products, mergers, acquisitions, partnerships, and collaborations are a few of the important strategic initiatives that industry participants have undertaken.
 For instance, Materialise expanded its 3D printing capabilities in the field of cardiology in 2021 by including new Left Atrium Appendage Occlusion (LAAO) procedure support technologies in the company’s Mimics Enlight cardiovascular planning software suite.
 In addition, in 2020, Fast Radius partnered with Axial3D to provide a new DICOM-to-print service for surgeons and hospitals across North America.
 Such strategic initiatives are anticipated to facilitate industry growth.
 Some of the prominent players in the global 3D printed surgical models market include:

 • Stratasys Ltd.